heatblst/Coursera-WebDevelopment-Assignment-3/README.md

-# Coursera-Assignment-3
+# Coursera-WebDevelopment-Assignment-3
-This is a solution of Assignment 3 Coursera Web Development.
+This is a solution of Coursera  Web Development Assignment 3.